 Mumbai's Victorian Gothic, Art Deco buildings win UNESCO status | Mint

-The Chhatrapati Shivaji Maharaj Terminus (CSMT), formerly known as Victoria Terminus, is a historic railway station located in the heart of Mumbai and a UNESCO World Heritage site.
-Built-in 1888 during the British colonial period, this edifice exemplifies the Victorian-Gothic style of architecture.
-While visiting, make sure to take a photograph with your family and friends.
-And guess what, the magnificent CST is the second most photographed building in India, after the Taj Mahal.
-Designed by British architect Frederick William Stevens in the late 19th century, the station is one of the finest examples of Victorian Gothic architecture and blends influences from both Indian and European styles
+The Chhatrapati Shivaji Maharaj Terminus (CST), formerly called Victoria Terminus, is a historic railway station nestled in the heart of Mumbai and holds the prestigious status of being a UNESCO World Heritage site.
+Erected in 1888 during the British colonial era, this edifice is an exemplary showcase of Victorian-Gothic architectural style.
+Don’t miss the opportunity to capture memorable photographs with your family and friends during your visit.
+Remarkably, the magnificent CST claims the distinction of being the second most photographed building in India, right after the Taj Mahal.
+Designed by the British architect Frederick William Stevens in the late 19th century, this station is a shining example of Victorian Gothic architecture, fusing influences from both Indian and European design.

 Fresh tenders invited to revamp CSMT station | Mumbai News

-Considered a masterpiece of railway architecture and, one of the busiest train stations in India, serving millions of passengers every year, it was renamed in 2017 in honor of Chhatrapati Shivaji Maharaj, a famous 17th-century Maratha king and warrior.
-The building features a grand facade with carved stone friezes, and stained glass windows, and is topped by a large dome.
-Inside, the station is decorated with intricate tilework, ornate ironwork, and other decorative elements.
-The station’s unique architectural structures have been featured in several popular Bollywood films, including the hit movie “Slumdog Millionaire”
+Regarded as a masterpiece of railway architecture and standing as one of the busiest train stations in India, catering to millions of passengers annually, it was officially renamed in 2017 in honor of Chhatrapati Shivaji Maharaj, a renowned 17th-century Maratha king and warrior.
+The station showcases an imposing facade adorned with intricately carved stone friezes and stained glass windows, crowned by a grand dome.
+Inside, the station is adorned with exquisite tilework, ornate ironwork, and a profusion of decorative elements.
+The station’s distinctive architectural features have graced the silver screen, making appearances in several popular Bollywood films, including the blockbuster “Slumdog Millionaire.”

 Mumbai's CSMT Railway Station redevelopment plan: All you need to know